thegworld/gtx-browser/docs/webui_explainer.md

 ### Mojo

 [Mojo](https://chromium.googlesource.com/chromium/src/+/master/mojo/README.md)
-is used for IPC throughout Chromium, and should generally be used for new WebUIs to communicate between the browser (C++) and the renderer (JS/TS).
+is used for IPC throughout GTx Browser, and should generally be used for new WebUIs to communicate between the browser (C++) and the renderer (JS/TS).
 To use Mojo, you will need to: